nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/available-facets.md

 ## Audio

 This facet should be set on any type which you want to store a audio.
 It comes with the&nbsp;`file`,&nbsp;and&nbsp;`audio`&nbsp;schemas.

+## BigFolder

+This facet should be set on types that are to be considered as "big folders", for which the list of children is not displayed in the navigation tree, contrary to the "Folderish" facet.

 ## BrowseViaSearch